-Component Description
+Compone ent Description

 (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).

-(2) Internal microphones Record sound.

-(3) Camera light On: The camera is in use.
+(2) Camera light On: The camera is in use.

-Component Description (4) Camera Allows you to video chat, record video, and record still images.
+(3) Camera Allows you to video chat, record video, and record still images.
 To use your camera, see Using the camera on page 19 .

+(4) Internal microphone Records sound.

-^{}The antennas are not visible from the outside of the computer, and antenna location varies.
+\The antennas are not visible from the outside of the computer, and antenna location varies.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.